Nesvilab/FDRBench/README.md

  -prosit                   Generate Prosit input file -charge <arg>             For prosit input: charge range, 2,3,4 -nce <arg>                For prosit input: NCE -enzyme <arg>             Enzyme used for protein digestion.
-0:Non enzyme, 1:Trypsin, 2:Trypsin (no
+0:Non-specific, 1:Trypsin, 2:Trypsin (no
                            P rule) (default), 3:Arg-C, 4:Arg-C (no P rule), 5:Arg-N, 6:Glu-C,
-                           7:Lys-C
+                           7:Lys-C, 8: NoCut
  -miss_c <arg>             The max missed cleavages, default is 1 -minLength <arg>          The minimum length of peptide to consider, default is 7 -maxLength <arg>          The maximum length of peptide to consider, default is 35